stevesaliman/gradle-cobertura-plugin/README.md

 I've replaced conventions with extensions.

 - This plugin supports Cobertura's coverage check and merge functions.

-- Version 2.0 works with Gradle 1.7 and above.
-Version 1.2 works with Gradle 1.0 through 1.6.
-They both take advantage of features introduced in Cobertura version 2.0.

 - I've worked a lot with build lifecycle to make sure that things only happen if they need to happen, and when they need to happen.
 For example, we only